dao-duc-tung/sagemaker-ml-system/README.md

    - Verify if the evaluation results meet the requirements
    - Query the training results using the query-training LD function created by `sagemaker-custom-resource.yml` CF stack to do some post-processes such as copying training job artifacts that need for inference to the EFS shared data volume.
 This LD function MUST implement the `Retry step function block` because mounting the EFS takes time and might cause a timeout error.

 1. **Dev deployment stage**.
+This stage consists of two steps.

+   1. Step 1: Deploy Model Dev.
+This step updates the `deploy-model-dev.yml` CF stack.
+This CF stack creates the following resources.

+      - An SM model
+      - An SM endpoint configuration
+      - An SM endpoint

-This stage creates the `deploy-model-dev.yml` CF stack.
-After the SM endpoint is deployed, this stage will wait for you to manually approve the changes to move to the next stage.
+   1. Step 2: After the SM endpoint is deployed, this step waits for you to manually approve the changes to move to the next stage.

 1. **Prod deployment stage**.
-This stage creates the `deploy-model-prd.yml` CF stack.
+This stage updates the `deploy-model-prd.yml` CF stack.
+This CF stack creates the following main resources.

+   - An SM model
+   - An SM endpoint configuration
+   - An SM endpoint
+   - An LD function (LD endpoint).
+See `container\code\lambda_handler.py`.
+This LD function supports gradual deployment.
+This gradual deployment creates some resources like an `CodeDeploy::Application`, an `CodeDeploy::DeploymentGroup`, and an implicit API Gateway endpoint.
+Read more [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html).
+   - An LD function to perform checks pre-shifting traffic to LD endpoint.
+See `api\pre_traffic_hook.py`.
+Read more about `hooks` section for an AWS Lambda deployment [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda)
+   - An LD function to perform checks post-shifting traffic to LD endpoint.
+See `api\post_traffic_hook.py`
+   - An SM monitoring schedule to run on requests' data
+   - An CW alarm to track for the feature drift on requests' data
+   - Two CW alarms to track for the LD endpoint deployment's status
+   - An `ApplicationAutoScaling::ScalableTarget` for the SM endpoint
+   - An `ApplicationAutoScaling::ScalingPolicy` for the SM endpoint
+   - This CF stack outputs the API Gateway endpoint URL

 #### Update system pipeline